 The Hub is our main reception area.
 This is where visitors come to sign in and where residents can relax and watch a range of films with their children (courtesy of our DVD rental service).
 It is also the central meeting place for our Community Lunches, where residents learn to cook a wide range of delicious, healthy meals using ingredients from the garden.
 The wider community is most welcome to join us for these Thursday Lunches alongside staff and volunteers.

 The Hub is also fitted with a fully equipped kitchen for all essential training needs and helps our residents to learn to cook basic meals.
 We also work with external training providers who will run courses for residents in food hygiene and cake decorating to name but two.
-The Kitchen can also be booked and used by community groups.
+The kitchen can also be booked and used by community groups.
 If this is something that interests you, please feel free to contact us for more details at firstname.lastname@example.org.

 Our Children’s Centre offers provision for a crèche, nursery and after-school club.
 It provides a place where families can be encouraged and shown how to play and have fun together.
 It helps to address the educational and developmental needs of children whilst providing adults with parenting and home management skills.
 The centre also has a Sensory Room attached which offers a calming environment for families.
 It is a soft play area that contains bubble tubes, optical effects, and soothing music and is used to stimulate children’s imagination.
 It also helps develop listening, speech and language skills.
 At the front of the centre there is an outdoor play area containing swings, a slide, and a climbing frame.

-Thanks to a generous grant from UK Healthcare we are in the process of setting up our workshop.
-This will be used to offer residents the chance to learn practical skills in order to enhance their CVs and make them attractive to employers.
-It will be used in creating and renovating furniture for the homes and families on site.
+Thanks to a generous grant from UK Healthcare we have a fully equipped workshop.
+This is used to offer residents the chance to learn practical skills in order to enhance their CVs and make them attractive to employers.
+Furniture is also created and renovated in here for our families to use on site.

 Sports & Community Halls